| | |

 clay mushroom process

-12. Add mouths to the stems using a black sharpie marker.
+12. Add mouths to the stems using a black Sharpie marker.

 clay mushroom process

-13. Paint white dots onto the back eyes.
-Tip: I use a toothpick dipped in paint to get the tiny white dots.
+Tip: I use a toothpick dipped in white paint to get the tiny white dots.

 polymer clay mushrooms

-14. Seal the clay with mod podge.
+14. Seal the clay with a layer of Mod Podge.

 polymer clay mushrooms